 Wave Speed = Distance Covered/Time taken

 The prime properties of waves are as follows:

 Amplitude – Wave is an energy transport phenomenon.
-Amplitude is the height of the wave, usually measured in meters.
+Amplitude is the height of the wave, usually measured in metres.
 It is directly related to the amount of energy carried by a wave.

 Wavelength – The distance between identical points in the adjacent cycles of crests of a wave is called a wavelength.
-It is also measured in meters.
+It is also measured in metres.

 Period – The period of a wave is the time for a particle on a medium to make one complete vibrational cycle.
 As the period is time, hence is measured in units of time such as seconds or minutes.